yatchungkanc/AWS-snapshots-alerts/README.md

 ```

 Note: Ensure that the Lambda function has appropriate permissions to access the required AWS services and resources.

+## Source Code Generation

+The source code for this project was initially generated using Amazon Q, an AI-powered assistant for software development.
+However, it's important to note that the generated code has undergone human review and modifications to ensure its quality, security, and alignment with specific project requirements.

+While Amazon Q provided a strong foundation for the project structure and core functionality, human expertise was applied to:
+- Refine and optimize the code
+- Ensure best practices and coding standards are followed
+- Implement additional features and customizations
+- Verify and enhance security measures
+- Adapt the code to specific use cases and requirements

+This combination of AI-generated code and human expertise allows for rapid development while maintaining high-quality, tailored solutions.

 ## Infrastructure